openvinotoolkit/open_model_zoo/tools/model_tools/README.md

   Additional possible values might be added in the future.

+* `model_stages`: the list of model stages, in case if the model is a composition of several models, otherwise the list is empty.

 ## Shared options

 The are certain options that all tools accept.